 Some journeys make us realize our intelligence and some journeys make us realize our ignorance.
-After experiencing both the journeys I can say with reasonable confidence, at least as far as I am concerned, the journeys of discovering our ignorance are far more amazing.
+After experiencing both the journeys (in small measure) I can say with reasonable confidence, at least as far as I am concerned, the journeys of discovering our ignorance are far more amazing.
 One such journey happened with me when my ignorance for natural sciences was exposed to the core and in the process made me realize that,

 “Young children are the best scientists in the world.”

 If my daughter hears the above words the first thing, I am sure, she will say, “Papa, please gyan dena band karo.”
 Let me assure you that she is not at all trying to disagree with me.
 Rather she is saying, in her own way, the dialogue that Ranveer Singh said in Simmba movie, “Tell me something I don’t know.”
 However, I rarely get such a reaction from adults.
 Actually, in using the word “rarely” in my previous statement, I was trying to be charitable to adults.
 In reality I typically hear them expressing, sometimes verbally & sometimes through their countenance (practiced to display intelligence in corporate settings), one of the following reactions:

 1. Reaction1: “You are just trying to be nice to children…”

 A number of people who think so, not only just think so, but also say (in their mind) something like this,